Thrift Shop Outreach Program

 - Very affordable prices

 - Clean, orderly environment

 - Extensive costume rental section for school and community productions

 On most weekends we serve between 65 and 90 customers (more when we are running a sale) ranging from non-English speaking adults to single mothers/families in often difficult financial situations; collectors looking for a special toy, dish or vintage piece of clothing and working individuals in need of affordable business wear.
 We have a large number of loyal customers who stop in regularly to see “what’s new”or on sale or bring a donation.
 The atmosphere is a warm and friendly one, reminiscent of the old “store” where neighbors came in to visit as well as to shop.

 What type of people volunteer for the Thrift Shop Outreach Committee?

 Most volunteers are church members but several are from the community or customers who share our purpose and enjoy the work.
 We also have occasional “interns” , usually students who need to fulfill a number of service hours.
 Also there are adults who must perform community service hours---these folks are referred to us by local agencies.
-Hours are Friday and Saturday 10am – 2pm.
+Hours are Saturday 10am – 2pm.
 We would love to be open additional hours/days but need more “warm bodies and willing hands” to make it possible.